revaturelabs/Job-Posting-Big-Data/README.md

 Q: If yes, is there a significant spike in tech job seeker's age in these top 3 companies as mentioned above?

 Q: Is there a significant spike in tech job seeker's age in the rest of companies?

+Q: What's the percentage  of non-Caucasian employees in the top management?
+What's the racial for the majority of CEO/co-founder?